Jennifer Aniston Talks ‘Friends’ And What She Misses About That Time Of Her Life

 “I started to find my confidence when I was on Friends, for sure.
 In a way, being on that show was the ultimate trust exercise.
 There was comfort in numbers there, so we all held each other up.”

-Cox, Kudrow and Aniston remain close friends to this day and occasionally pop up in each other’s Instagram photos.
+Cox, Kudrow, and Aniston remain close friends to this day and occasionally pop up in each other’s Instagram photos.